juanmahecha9/rest-Crud/frontend/README.md

 Use the next command line for to run the project: `sh scriprs/rund.sh`, this command line genere a proxy and --base-href for the URL to the angular sever.

-In the Scripts folder, exists a file renamed components.sh. only you need execute the next command `sh scripts/components.sh name_component1 name_component2 name_component3 ... name_component_n`.
+In the Scripts folder, exists a file renamed components.sh. only you need execute the next command `sh scripts/components.sh name_component1 name_component2 name_component3 ... name_component_n`., **Remember change the name name_component1 for the name that you need and delete the ( ... )**

-**Remember change the name name_component1 for the name that you need and delete the ( ... )**
+- **Like the components script file, there is a file dedicated to create classes, guards and services; and its execution is the same as that of components**